ZhuJD-China/RainbowGPT/README.md

 - **Embedding Similarity Retriever:** Utilizes embedding vectors for document and query embedding, excelling in the identification of relevant documents through semantic similarity.
 This retriever is well-suited for dense retrieval scenarios.

-## Application

-RainbowAgent goes beyond conventional methods by intelligently combining the outcomes of sparse and dense retrievals.
-This strategic fusion optimizes retrieval performance, leading to a more thorough and comprehensive document matching process.

 👋 Retrieval Search
 ![Retrieval_Search](https://github.com/ZhuJD-China/RainbowGPT/blob/master/imgs/Retrieval_Search.png)